 The link below gives an abstract on the life of Francis Boykins (the man) and his contribution to Isle of Wight County History.

-This link will take you to a listing of Isle of Wight County cemeteries that have been transcribed by members of the Southampton County Historical Society.
+Isle of Wight County cemeteries that have been transcribed by members of the Southampton County Historical Society.

-This site gives an illustrated history of the Smithfield Ham, as well as recipes, and interesting memorabilia of the Smithfield area.
+Illustrated history of the Smithfield Ham, as well as recipes, and interesting memorabilia of the Smithfield area.

 Welcome to GHOTES (Genealogy & Historie Of The Eastern Shore) of Virginia.